The Cleveland Krishna

 Cleveland Museum of Art, 2021-22

 This exhibit closed on January 31st, 2022 at CMA, but there is already momentum around bringing it to other audiences across the globe.
-Mixed reality is a way to bring to life some of the more complicated and epic stories tucked inside the “100-word labels” that Mace laments can fall “miserably short” of their goal of contextualizing the art for the viewer.
+Extended reality is a way to bring to life some of the more complicated and epic stories tucked inside the “100-word labels” that Mace laments can fall “miserably short” of their goal of contextualizing the art for the viewer.

 But this technology can, "Holographically bring context to an object in the gallery….
 My dream is to be able to let people, in an instant, get it.
 Get why this is a great work.
 That's why it's so exciting that we're embarking on these collaborations.”